jean-francoisgiraud/DigitalCertificationServices/README.md

 Witnessing, auditing, certifying on an incorruptible blockchain ledger of transactions programmed to record proof of compliance.

 SCOPE: Canadian Aviation Regulations (CARs) and Standards.
 Quality management and assurance (AS9100, ISO9001, ISO27001).
-SOR-96-433-901.01 Part IX — Remotely Piloted Aircraft Systems CAR 901.29 (maintained to manufacturer's instructions).
+SOR-96-433-901.01 Part IX — Remotely Piloted Aircraft Systems and CAR 901.29 (maintained to manufacturer's instructions).

+Typical worflow: A customer wants to digitize her/his certification process.
+Certification requirements are compiled, the customer confirms.
+We audit the process and tokenize/document all proof of compliance in the DCS blockchain.
+The customer can then digitally prove/demonstrate to the authorities or other interetsed parties her/his compliance.
+This system can also used to prevent counterfeits by establishing the full provenance of a product or service.

 Payments:
 BTC (Bitcoin): 1PUfrMWUUGPccf3kuUDu7MGHpbddJEqhFo